vemareddykalvapalli/DevOps_GIT/README.md

 Goto your Jenkins instance job.
 Select the Configure link on the left hand side of the screen.
 Select the Build when a change is pushed to GitHub checkbox and save the configuration.There are not too many requirements for using this plugin:
-Jenkins 1.400 or newer
-Jenkins Git Plugin version 1.1.12 or newer
-At least one GitHub hosted project to build ;-) Step-by-Step Instructions on How to Use it Installation
 Go to your Jenkins instances root page.
 If your Jenkins instance has security enabled, login as a user who has the Overall | Administer permission.
 Select the Manage Jenkins link on the left-hand side of the screen.